ywCN/learnReact/README.md

 ## In React, when user types, the state changes FIRST, THEN the view will change according to current state.
 - During this process, no instance of class (objects) are created, so the conctructor will be executed upon creation of object.

-## Downward Dataflow: Only the most parent component is responsible for fetching data.
+## Downward Dataflow of React: Only the most parent component is responsible for fetching data.
+Like the LCA.

-## Whenever need to reference a javascript variable in JSX, {} is required.
-- for example: src={imageUrl}